NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   image: images/banner2.png
   content: Algorithm Audit is a nonprofit organization that builds and shares knowledge
     of ethical algorithms.
-We do this by composing audit commissions that shed light into ethical issues that emerge in algorithmic tools and methods.
+We do this by composing audit commissions that shed light into ethical issues that arise in algorithmic tools and methods.
   button:
     enable: false
     label: Read our white paper